 Fact check: Is the coronavirus lockdown extended to May 4?

 New Delhi, Apr 02: Has the central government decided to extend coronavirus lockdown till May?
-Fake image of a bulletin ran by India Today claiming that the lockdown, which is supposed to come to an end 14 April, has been extended till 4 May has gone viral on social media.
+No, but a fake image of a bulletin ran by India Today claiming that the lockdown, which is supposed to come to an end on 14 April, has been extended till 4 May has gone viral on social media.

 The morphed image is taken from the day India Today broadcast Prime Minister Narendra Modi's address to nation in which he announced the three weeks complete lockdown.

 When verified it was found that the text in the original bulletin "PM Modi Coronavirus Address; Announces Nationwide Lockdown For Three Weeks" has been replaced words, which says nationwide lockdown has been increased till 4 May.

 While the attire of PM Modi is the same in both the images, the difference in fonts between the two images can be easily identifiable.